-There are a number of online sources that list businesses for sale (see our Buyer Resources page) that you should monitor.
+There are a number of online sources that list businesses for sale that you should monitor.
 At this point it is also helpful to determine several “must haves” to help focus your search.
-By sharing your criteria and goals with your Evolution Advisor, he or she can assist you by reviewing our listings and extensive network of business owners to find a good match.
+By sharing your criteria and goals with your BEACON Advisor, he or she can assist you by reviewing our listings and extensive network of business owners to find a good match.

 Step 4: Learning the Business’ “Story”

 Once you find an interesting possibility, it’s time to gather preliminary information on the business.
-In preparation for this you should write down some questions that you feel will assist you in analyzing the business (see the Buyer Resources page for recommended questions).
+In preparation for this you should write down some questions that you feel will assist you in analyzing the business.

 At this stage there will be limited information regarding the business, but at least you will be able to determine if it is a business that interests you.
 If so, you should schedule a meeting or call the broker handling the transaction.
 They will be able to tell you about the business and answer preliminary questions so you can determine if you want to take it to the next step.